microsoft/fluentui/rfcs/react-components/components/dev-docs.md

 - testing
   - // docs that explain current testing processes, minimum bars, and helpful tips and tricks to spin up.
 - browser-support-matrix.md
-- stable-packages.md // a doc describing our approach to breaking changes, what qualifies, and how we make them
-- preview-packages.md // a doc explaining what a preview package is and how to create them
+- \_rfc-process.md // Explainer on what RFCs are, are not and how they work.
-- compat-packages.md // a doc explaining what a compat package is, how to create them, and the differences in maintenance when compared to stable packages

-web-components
-// Chat with Chris Holt here
+- \_rfc-template.md // Starting point.

 react-v8-and-below
 // Copy paste the exact same content from the current wiki.